tanaikech/ggsrun/help/README.md

 <a name="downloadfilesfromfolder"></a>
 ### 6-1.
 Download All Files and Folders in Specific Folder
 From version 1.5.0, ggsrun got to be able to download all files and folders in the specific folder in Google Drive.
 The same folder structure of Google Drive is created to the local PC.
+In this function, when the folder is shared by other account, ggsrun can also download all files with the folder structure from the shared folder.

 **Run :**